 Check out the step-by-step recipe: How to Make Cauliflower Pizza Crust

 The neutral taste of cauliflower infuses its veggie superpowers without any undesirable flavors.
-Each serving has extra fiber, vitamins, and minerals that you wouldn’t get in traditional pizza recipes.
 It’s a versatile crust that you can expand to add any topping you’re itching for.
 Yes, you can have your pizza and eat it too!

 Don't feel like cauliflower crust?
 Swap in one of these recipes instead!